 Starting in 1992, he designed over 30 productions for the former Baltimore Opera, including the Werner Herzog productions of Tannhäuser and Die Zauberflöte, plus Les pêcheurs de perles, Norma, La Gioconda, and Falstaff.

 Starting in 1985, he designed 52 productions for Florentine Opera, including Porgy and Bess, Die Fledermaus, La bohème, Hänsel und Gretel, Die Entführung aus dem Serail, Eugene Onegin, La Cenerentola, Die Walküre, Elektra, Rigoletto, Der fliegende Holländer, Turandot, The Consul, The Pirates of Penzance, Carmen and La fille du régiment.

-For the new Lyric Opera Baltimore he has designed productions of La bohème, Le nozze di Figaro, Rigoletto, and Tosca.
-For the Baltimore Symphony Orchestra he has designed concert productions of Jeanne d’Arc au bucher (Joan of Arc at the stake, by Honegger), which subsequently went to Carnegie Hall, and Mendelssohn’s Midsummer Night’s Dream, with Shakespeare’s text inserted.
+For the new Lyric Opera Baltimore he designed productions of La bohème, Le nozze di Figaro, Rigoletto, Il barbiere di Siviglia, and Tosca.
+For the Baltimore Symphony Orchestra he designed concert productions of Jeanne d’Arc au bucher (Joan of Arc at the stake, by Honegger), which subsequently went to Carnegie Hall, and Mendelssohn’s Midsummer Night’s Dream, with Shakespeare’s text inserted.